 How to Prove Misdiagnosis or Delayed Diagnosis is Medical Malpractice

-Posted on behalf of Janet, Jenner & Suggs on May 17, 2017 in Medical Malpractice
+Posted on behalf of Janet, Janet & Suggs, LLC on May 17, 2017 in Medical Malpractice Blog Posts

 Many medical malpractice claims involve the misdiagnosis of a patient’s illness or injury.
 Misdiagnosis means the doctor who treated the patient failed to diagnose the patient’s illness or gave the patient an incorrect diagnosis.

 Proving misdiagnosis in a medical malpractice case is a lot more complicated than establishing that a doctor made mistakes when attempting to diagnose a patient.

 There are several things you need to establish to have a chance of recovering compensation in a misdiagnosis or delayed diagnosis case:

 This is the easiest thing to prove in any medical malpractice case, whether the case involves misdiagnosis or not.

 A doctor-patient relationship is established when you agree to be treated by a doctor and he or she provides treatment.
 This relationship is also established when you go to a doctor and receive treatment without formally agreeing to it.

 The other elements of a misdiagnosis case are often much more difficult to establish because there is much more room for interpretation by judges and juries.

 In any medical malpractice case, negligence is defined as the failure of a medical professional to uphold the appropriate standard or duty of care for the situation.

 The duty of care is a legal obligation to provide care that meets accepted standards in the medical community.
 Another way of saying it is that doctors need to provide care that is similar to what would have been provided by another medical professional with similar training in a similar situation.